jeffw387/VulkanSchema/README.md

 "Config", though I'm not sure this is ideal.
 I'm open to changing it to match Vulkan more directly.

-Most modules have a "uri" field (possibly not a good name?) that I planned to fill with a file name in order to allow modular construction of vulkan structures.
+Most modules have a "jsonID": field that I planned to fill with a file name in order to allow modular construction of vulkan structures.
-In many cases a module can either be inline or can be referred to by "uri".
+In many cases a module can either be inline or can be referred to by "jsonID".